mjsflames/c01w24-project-RxValidators/deliverable2/Sprint 1 Stand Up Meetings.md

 Emily:
 - Started researching how to generate PDFs in the format that the company wants
 - Challenge: I had a hard time deciding which method of generating PDFs would be the best and easiest way to do in Python

+Joe:
+- Started planning the demo and decided to use 2-D arrays and pandas Dataframes as a means to store and modify Excel file information
+- Tentatively decided to use MongoDB as the storage method

 # February 22nd, 2024
 Michelle: